diana-vu-revature/project1/ReadMe.md

     - [] can approve/deny pending reimbursement requests
     - [x] can view all pending requests from all employees
     - [] can view images of the receipts from reimbursement requests
-    - [x] can view all resolved requests from all employees
+    - [x] can view all requests from all employees
         - []see which manager resolved it
-    - [] can view all Employees
+    - [x] can view all Employees
-    - [] can view reimbursement requests from a single Employee
     - [x] can view their information
     - [x] can update their information